Nitin110994/SOC-Journey/Day18-False-Positive-vs-True-Positive.md

 These patterns are typical of malware command-and-control traffic.

 Step 5 — Final Decision
 Classification: TRUE POSITIVE

 The alert represents genuine malicious activity.

 Step 6 — Justification

+The network traffic analysis confirmed that the internal host 10.9.5.71 attempted communication with an external command-and-control server.

+The HTTP POST request to /fshv/ transmitted encoded data to the external domain www.mainenugs.net, which is consistent with known XLoader malware behavior.

+The sustained communication over a long duration further supports the conclusion that this activity represents a true security incident rather than legitimate traffic.